-- risks normally incidental to the nature of mineral exploration, development and mining; - exploration programs not resulting in profitable commercial mining operations; - general business, social, economic, political, regulatory and competitive uncertainties; - the actual results of current mining operations and development activities; - operating and/or project delays or interruptions; - capital requirements, including increases in operating and capital costs; - debt and liquidity risks; - the uncertainty of mineral resource estimates; - mineral resources not having demonstrated economic viability; - risks associated with the construction and start-up of new mines; - fluctuating commodity prices; - failure to develop the Corporation's mineral projects; - failure to operate independently;
+- risks normally incidental to the nature of mineral exploration, development and mining; - exploration programs not resulting in profitable commercial mining operations; - general business, social, economic, political, regulatory and competitive uncertainties; - the actual results of current mining operations and development activities; - operating and/or project delays or interruptions; - capital requirements, including increases in operating and capital costs; - debt and liquidity risks; - the uncertainty of mineral resource estimates; - mineral resources not having demonstrated economic viability; - risks associated with the construction and start-up of new mines:

-- risks associated with inaccurate capital and operational costs estimates; - risks related to future production estimates and guidance, if any; - dependence on key personnel, including key employees, directors and senior management; - reliance on third parties; - financial statements may not reflect the Corporation's financial position, results of operations or cash flows in the future; - risks related to the failure or breach of network systems or other digital technologies; - there being no assurance of title to mineral projects; - the Corporation's activities being subject to extensive governmental regulation; - risks related to health epidemics and outbreak of communicable diseases, such as the current outbreak of the novel coronavirus, COVID-19; - maintenance or provision of infrastructure; - tax matters; - information technology; - risks associated with obtaining or complying with all required permits and licenses; - environmental regulations and potential liabilities; - reclamation requirements; - insurance and uninsured risks; - competition from other mining businesses; - the Corporation's failure to select appropriate acquisition targets; - undisclosed risks and liabilities relating to the Granite Creek Acquisition (as defined below); - not realizing the anticipated benefits of the Granite Creek Acquisition; - undisclosed risks and liabilities relating to the Ruby Hill Acquisition (as defined below); - not realizing the anticipated benefits of the Ruby Hill Acquisition; - undisclosed risks and liabilities relating to the Asset Exchange (as defined below); - not realizing the anticipated benefits of the Asset Exchange; - conflicts of interest; - non-compliance with ESTMA; - disputes with third parties; - reputational risks; - reliance on transition services; - weather and climate change risks; - ability to access resources and materials, including water rights;
+- fluctuating commodity prices; - failure to develop the Corporation's mineral projects; - failure to operate independently; - risks associated with inaccurate capital and operational costs estimates; - risks related to future production estimates and guidance, if any; - dependence on key personnel, including key employees, directors and senior management; - reliance on third parties; - financial statements may not reflect the Corporation's financial position, results of operations or cash flows in the future; - risks related to the failure or breach of network systems or other digital technologies; - there being no assurance of title to mineral projects; - the Corporation's activities being subject to extensive governmental regulation; - risks related to health epidemics and outbreak of communicable diseases, such as the current outbreak of the novel coronavirus, COVID-19; - maintenance or provision of infrastructure; - tax matters; - information technology; - risks associated with obtaining or complying with all required permits and licenses; - environmental regulations and potential liabilities; - ability to arrange for, or continue to obtain, satisfactory surety bonds in favor of government agencies, as financial support for environmental reclamation and exploration permitting at its properties; - reclamation requirements; - insurance and uninsured risks; - competition from other mining businesses; - the Corporation's failure to select appropriate acquisition targets; - undisclosed risks and liabilities relating to the Acquisitions (as defined below); - not realizing the anticipated benefits of the Acquisitions; - undisclosed risks and liabilities relating to the Paycore Arrangement; - not realizing the anticipated benefits of the Paycore Arrangement

-- land payments relating to mineral properties and projects; - risks associated with having significant shareholders and contractual obligations with respect thereto; - international conflict, such as the current Russia-Ukraine conflict; - the Corporation's ability to produce accurate and timely financial statements; - volatility of the trading price of the common shares of the Corporation (the "Common Shares"); - dilution and future sales of the Common Shares; - decline in price of the Common Shares; - the Corporation's lack of history of earnings; - failure of plant, equipment or processes to operate as anticipated; - the Corporation's failure to comply with laws and regulations or other regulatory requirements; and - the accuracy of forward-looking statements and forecast financial information, as well as those additional risk factors listed in the "Risk Factors" section of this AIF.
+- early redemption of the Convertible Debentures (as defined below); - conflicts of interest; - non-compliance with ESTMA; - disputes with third parties; - reputational risks; - reliance on transition services; - weather and climate change risks; - ability to access resources and materials, including water rights; - land payments relating to mineral properties and projects; - risks associated with having significant shareholders and contractual obligations with respect thereto; - international conflict, such as the current Russia-Ukraine conflict; - the Corporation's ability to produce accurate and timely financial statements; - volatility of the trading price of the common shares of the Corporation (the "Common Shares"); - dilution and future sales of the Common Shares; - decline in price of the Common Shares; - the Corporation's lack of history of earnings; - failure of plant, equipment or processes to operate as anticipated; - the Corporation's failure to comply with laws and regulations or other regulatory requirements; and - the accuracy of forward-looking statements and forecast financial information, as well as those additional risk factors listed in the "Risk Factors" section of this AIF.

 Although the Corporation has attempted to identify important factors that could cause actual actions, events, conditions, results, performance or achievements to differ materially from those described in forward-looking statements, there may be other factors that cause actions, events, conditions, results, performance or achievements to differ from what is anticipated, estimated or intended.
 Those factors are described or referred to below in this AIF under the heading "Risk Factors" and elsewhere herein.
 Additional risks and uncertainties not presently known to the Corporation or that the Corporation currently deems immaterial may also impair the Corporation's business operations.